-- > its planned rates income equals or is less than each quantified limit on rates; and - its planned rates increases equal or are less than each quantified limit on rates increases.
+- > its actual rates income equals or is less than each quantified limit on rates; and - its actual rates increases equal or are less than each quantified limit on rates increases.

-Rates (income) affordability - The following graph compares the Council's planned rates income with a quantified limit on rates contained in the Financial Strategy included in the Council's Ten Year Plan.
+Rates (income) affordability - The following graph compares the Council's actual rates income with a quantified limit on rates contained in the Financial Strategy included in the Council's Ten Year Plan.
 The quantified limit is that rates income will not exceed 55% of total revenue.
+There were no quantified limits prior to 2013-14.